 In 1951 in Pittsburgh, Jersey Joe Walcott knocked out Ezzard Charles in the seventh round and won the heavyweight title.
 With his thirty-seven years he is the oldest athlete to achieve this result.
 In the same year, in London, Randolph Turpin surprised everyone by defeating Sugar Ray Robinson and winning the world middleweight crown.
 Sugar Ray Robinson had been undefeated for eight years, during which time he had had ninety-one matches.

 In 1953 the first boxing fight that is filmed in three dimensions to give viewers the illusion of being in the ring is the one in which Rocky Marciano beats Jersey Joe Walcott by knockout, thus maintaining the heavyweight title he snatched from the same rival only the previous year.
 Rocky Marciano, known as "The Rock" ("The Rock" for his strength and granite resistance to the blows of his opponents), with his unrivaled skills after winning the world championship, he achieved a series of impressive victories for his devastating power.
 He left his pro career, undefeated, in 1956, after winning 49 fights, 43 of which by knockout, no draw and no defeat.
-To this day he is still the only boxer in the world who retired as a champion without ever having lost a match.
+For nearly a century he was the only boxer in the world who retired as a champion without ever losing a match.
 "A Legendary Boxer".

 In the middleweight, however, in 1958 Sugar Ray Robinson defeated Carmen Basilio by points and won the world title for the fifth time.
 This is an absolute record, considering all other weight categories as well.